Clinical Validation: Peer-Reviewed Study Results

 Validation Methodology

 Connected Mind's screening results were validated against established, well-recognized clinical instruments.
-This multi-instrument comparison demonstrates that the tool performs comparably to or better than running multiple single-condition screeners separately.
+This multi-instrument comparison assessed how the 8-question screening performed across multiple mental health domains.

 Each instrument listed below is a widely adopted, peer-reviewed tool used in clinical practice and research.
-By comparing Connected Mind's results against all of them simultaneously, the validation study demonstrates that a single 8-question screening can provide coverage equivalent to administering these instruments individually — in a fraction of the time.
+By comparing Connected Mind’s results with this full set of established measures, the validation study evaluated how a single 8-question screening can support broad initial screening across multiple mental health domains in a fraction of the time required to administer separate condition-specific instruments at the outset.

 Read the Published Study

-Published by Springer · Journal of Clinical Psychology in Medical Settings
+Published in the peer-reviewed Journal of Clinical Psychology in Medical Settings

 Is Connected Mind clinically validated?